MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sales-marketing/products-template-mapping-direct.md

 ---
-# required metadata

 title: Synchronize products directly from Supply Chain Management to products in Sales
-description: This article discusses the templates and underlying tasks that are used to synchronize products from Dynamics 365 Supply Chain Management to Dynamics 365 Sales.
+description: Learn about the templates and underlying tasks that are used to synchronize products from Dynamics 365 Supply Chain Management to Dynamics 365 Sales.
 author: Henrikan
+ms.author: henrikan
+ms.topic: article
 ms.date: 06/10/2019
-ms.topic: article
-ms.prod:
-ms.technology:

-# optional metadata

-ms.search.form:
+ms.custom:
+ms.reviewer: kamaybac
 audience: IT Pro
-# ms.devlang:
-ms.reviewer: kamaybac
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
 ms.search.region: global
-ms.search.industry:
-ms.author: henrikan
 ms.dyn365.ops.version: July 2017 update
+ms.search.form:
 ms.search.validFrom: 2017-07-8
 ---

 # Synchronize products directly from Supply Chain Management to products in Sales